Skip to main content

 Why we love Hull

 Fancy a pint in an ancient pub that hosted highway men or civil war instigators?
 How about coming face-to-face with creatures from the deep?
 Hull offers visitors a trip through time and worlds, always with a warm welcome.
-Voted a UK City of Culture, and most recently one of National Geographic’s ‘Best of the World 2026’ locations, get to know the friendly locals who are proud to show off their home.
+UK City of Culture in 2017, and most recently one of National Geographic’s ‘Best of the World 2026’ locations, get to know the friendly locals who are proud to show off their home.

 Expect hip hangouts, grub grabbing, and indie shopping at the trendy Fruit Market.
 Delve into its maritime past, and get your culture fix at the many galleries, museums and festivals.
 Take a guided walk, be it a blue fish tour (how many can you count?) or film and TV set-spotting along its star-studded streets.
 With the rolling hills of East Yorkshire a stone’s throw away, a visit to Hull and East Yorkshire offers something for all.